The Lost Gamer

 This doesn’t mean that Fortnite is all talk, it is as much of a fun survival game but it’s nothing like Minecraft, other than the sandbox building.

 There are several different game modes like battle royale, co-op, and more.
-You start off with a giant pickaxe that you can use to deconstruct trees, rocks, and anything else for materials to help you build a base.
+You start with a giant pickaxe that you can use to deconstruct trees, rocks, and anything else for materials to help you build a base.

 6. Junk Jack